 The cost for the class varies per professional development offering based on the delivery mode and number of credits.
 Some classes require the purchase of textbooks in addition to the cost of the class.
 This will be listed within the class information before registering.

-Classes offered through NDSU Distance and Continuing Education is accredited by the North Central Association of Colleges and Schools and are approved through the academic departments and colleges at NDSU.
+Classes offered through NDSU Distance and Continuing Education are accredited by the North Central Association of Colleges and Schools and are approved through the academic departments and colleges at NDSU.
 Teachers should verify with their school district, certification board, licensing board, or graduate program advisor to ensure these classes will meet their individual needs prior to registering.